Hudson3384/multidatabases/README.md

     -d \
     mongoclient/mongoclient
 ```
+### command to create a user on DB, dont works for me
 ```
 docker exec -it mongodb \
     mongo --host localhost -u hudson -p senha --authenticationDatabase admin \
     --eval "db.getSiblingDB('herois').createUser({user: 'admin2', pwd 'senha', roles: [{role: 'readWrite', db: 'herois'}]})"
 ```

+All of this was replaced to docker-composer.yml